Project

 Feb 2020 An interim project alliance agreement was reached between Auckland Airport, Hawkins, Fletcher Construction, and Mott Macdonald, with the agreement to be finalised once financial aspects are agreed upon by the alliance parties.

-Aug 2021 Announcing a reset in its forward infrastructure plan, the Auckland Airport said enabling works for the Domestic Jet Hub will commence in early 2022.
+Aug 2021 Auckland Airport announced that enabling works for the Domestic Jet Hub would commence in early 2022.
 This includes demolishing and relocating the legacy eastern baggage hall, livestock holding area, and waste disposal facilities, relocating key utilities, relocating the operations control centre and emergency operations centre, and carrying out ground, services, and technical investigations.
 Timing on major works of the project are to be determined by the pace of aviation sector's recovery from COVID-19.